volunteer in hawaii

 Waihee Coastal Dunes and Wetland Refuge

 Does Hawaii really need another golf course?
 Probably not.
-But preserving the Heiau’s, old taro fields, and ways of Hawaiian farming is important.
+However, preserving the Heiau’s old taro fields and Hawaiian farming methods is important.
 That’s why I loved what HILT stands for.

 On islands who’s #1 industry is tourism, work like this is important else it could end up an island of high rises and beachfronts.